dimaspandu/pokecat-hunt-standalone/README.md

 * This frontend is part of a **monorepo** managed with **pnpm workspaces**.
 * All Pokecat interactions are **simulated locally**.
 * The CreatorScene now includes a **fallback** message when backend features are not available.
+* For the full project with backend and additional features, see: [https://github.com/dimaspandu/pokecat-hunt](https://github.com/dimaspandu/pokecat-hunt)

 ---